ChloeDing/Ding-Notes/README.md

 SQL prepared statements (PREPARE, EXECUTE, DEALLOCATE PREPARE) can be used in stored procedures, but not stored functions or triggers.
 Thus, stored functions and triggers cannot use Dynamic SQL (where you construct statements as strings and then execute them).
 (Dynamic SQL in MySQL stored routines)

 ### Some more interesting differences between FUNCTION and STORED PROCEDURE:

 1. (This point is copied from a blogpost.)
 Stored procedure is precompiled execution plan where as functions are not.
 Function Parsed and compiled at runtime.
 Stored procedures, Stored as a pseudo-code in database i.e. compiled form.

-	2. (I'm not sure for this point.)
-Stored procedure has the security and reduces the network traffic and also we can call stored procedure in any no. of applications at a time. reference
+2. (I'm not sure for this point.)**Stored procedure has the security and reduces the network traffic and also we can call stored procedure in any no. of applications at a time. reference**

 3. Functions are normally used for computations where as procedures are normally used for executing business logic.

 4. Functions Cannot affect the state of database (Statements that do explicit or implicit commit or rollback are disallowed in function) Whereas Stored procedures Can affect the state of database using commit etc. refrence: J.1.
 Restrictions on Stored Routines and Triggers

 5. Functions can't use FLUSH statements whereas Stored procedures can do.

 6. Stored functions cannot be recursive Whereas Stored procedures can be.
 Note: Recursive stored procedures are disabled by default, but can be enabled on the server by setting the max_sp_recursion_depth server system variable to a nonzero value.
 See Section 5.2.3, “System Variables”, for more information.

 7. Within a stored function or trigger, it is not permitted to modify a table that is already being used (for reading or writing) by the statement that invoked the function or trigger.
 Good Example: How to Update same table on deletion in MYSQL?

-Note: that although some restrictions normally apply to stored functions and triggers but not to stored procedures, those restrictions do apply to stored procedures if they are invoked from within a stored function or trigger.
+**Note**: that although some restrictions normally apply to stored functions and triggers but not to stored procedures, those restrictions do apply to stored procedures if they are invoked from within a stored function or trigger.
 For example, although you can use FLUSH in a stored procedure, such a stored procedure cannot be called from a stored function or trigger.

 ```
 DELIMITER //